dirvine/data_chain/docs/data_blocks.md

 As chains grow and nodes hold longer chains across many disparate groups, there will be commonalties on `DataBlocks` held. such links across chans has not as yet been fully analysed.
-It is speculated that these links across chains may provide may prove to be extremely useful.
+It is speculated that these links across chains provide may prove to be extremely useful.

 ## Timestamped order of data